webstudiobond/process-slice-manager/README.md

 # Process Slice Manager

-This repository contains a service for managing process slices and monitoring them via systemd.
+This repository contains a service for managing process slices and monitoring them via systemd for Hestia CP Package.
 It allows for easy package changes, process management, and error monitoring.

+## Hestia CP Package

+1. Activate the "Limit System Resources" plugin in Hestia CP plugins.
+2. Create a new package or edit an existing package.
+3. In System Resources of the package in CPU Quota, specify the percentage limitation.
+If the system has 6 cores and you want to allocate, for example, 2.5 cores to this package group, you must specify 250% in the setting.
+4. For CPU Quota Period, specify a period between 100ms and 1s.

 ## Installation